5.1 Blending in ELA Teaching

 Examples of multiple purposes for a blended ELA activity

-Accompanying this book is a Blended Teaching Workbook, where you can begin designing your blended classroom.
-Begin by writing a brief statement about why you want to blend your classroom.
+Write a brief statement about why you want to blend your classroom.
 Which purposes and outcomes are you most interested in for your blend?
 Access your Workbook here.
-Make sure you save your copy where you can access it as you go through the ELA chapters.
+Make sure you save your copy where you can access it as you go through the social studies chapters.

 All teachers face challenges.
 It's part of the nature of sharing a learning journey with a large number of young people.
 For many teachers, like Todd Jepperson, below, blended teaching helps them adress and overcome some of those challenges.